Syracuse has to regroup fast; No. 1 Clemson coming to town

 Maybe not.

-At least the Orange might have their first sellout crowd in the Carrier Dome nearly two decades — less than 175 tickets remained on Monday (capacity is 49,262), though all were season passes.
+At least the Orange might have their first sellout crowd in the Carrier Dome in nearly two decades — less than 175 tickets remained on Monday (capacity is 49,262), though all were season passes.

 “I think we have a big task,” Babers said.
 “What we just went through, that was big.
 And now we have an opportunity against the best team in the country, so we’ll have to see how we do.”